 - There's also the Head Beagle, the dog who rules over all dogs in the world and has the respect of humans.
 Other than Snoopy's brief reign, no dog who ever held the title has ever been seen.

-- Also, the "Girl in the Red Truck", who Snoopy's desert-dwelling brother Spike had a crush on.
+- Also, the "Girl in the Red Truck", a human on whom Snoopy's desert-dwelling brother Spike had a crush.
 She was eventually fleshed out for a special It's the Girl in the Red Truck, Charlie Brown that combined animation and live action, where she was named Jenny and portrayed by Charles Schulz's daughter Jill.
 (Again, the special, which wasn't as well-received as most Peanuts specials, is considered non-canonical.)

-- Though the not showing adults in any form, is averted in the fourth movie, Bon Voyage, Charlie Brown (And Don't Come Back!!) in which it shows a female voice speaking through the airport intercom, Charlie Brown's grandfather in a war photo (Looks exactly like Charlie Brown except taller), and a girl's uncle (The main antagonist) who is fully voiced (But granted you only see him as a silhouette), among others.
+- The trend of the not showing adults in any form is averted in the fourth movie, Bon Voyage, Charlie Brown (And Don't Come Back!!).
+Charlie Brown's grandfather is seen in a war photo; he looks exactly like Charlie Brown except taller.
+The Baron, Violette's and the main antagonist, is a fully voiced character but only appears as a silhouette.

 - In Garfield, Ellen was a woman Jon regularly phoned to get a date, and always failed.
 We never heard her actual answers, only his reactions to them.
 She eventually appeared in a storyline where she has amnesia, and therefore agreed to a date with Jon.
 Also, Jon's neighbor Mrs. Feeny, often the target of Garfield's pranks, was never seen in the comic.